 To find out where to send for vital records, go to the FamilySearch.org WIKI and search for the county and state or country where the record is likely to be found.
 Scroll down to “Vital Records” for information and links directing you to the proper repository.
 Or you can consult the The Source book on the shelves in the Ventura County Genealogical Society collection in the Camarillo Library.
 Note that, in some cases due to privacy laws, you may not be able to order certificates unless you can prove a relationship to the person you are researching.

 You can push farther back using the US Census.
 You can get access to the US Census for free at almost any LDS Church Family History Center or Library.
 They often have facilities in your local community with computers and access to the census online and are happy to provide access and one-on-one help to anyone – you do not have to be Mormon.
-Or you can get to the census online from your own computer at home by buying a subscription to Ancestry.com.
-It is also available for free in many public libraries (such as the Camarillo Library).
+Or you can get to the census online for free from your own computer at home at familysearch.org.
+It is also available for free through ancestry.com in many public libraries (such as the Camarillo Library).
 The most recent census that is available is 1940 (1950 will be available in April 2022) – later censuses are restricted (for now) in compliance with privacy laws.
 There are U.S. censuses every 10 years from 1790 on (although most of the 1890 census was destroyed in a fire and is not available.)
 Censuses prior to 1850 did not list all of family members by name.
 They just showed the head of the household and counted the number of household members within certain age brackets.
 From 1850 on you can see a complete list of everyone in the home, along with his or her age, birth location and occupation.
 In later censuses you can even see information about everyone’s parents’ birth locations as well as several other useful bits of information.
 Using the census you can often methodically trace a family back in time for 200 years.

 Once you cross the 1850 line, it gets much harder to fill in details about individual family members.
 Apart from the census, you can look for wills and probate records (order these through the county in question or look for them online at FamilySearch.org or an LDS Family History Center.)
 Wills often mention the children of the deceased and you can find useful information in probate records, family bibles, pension applications and military service records, city directories, newspapers, land records, cemetery inscriptions, and church records.
 A lot depends on where you are researching.
 For example, researching in England is an entirely different proposition than researching in the US.
 What is available varies from county to county in the US and from country to country.
 The LDS church has filmed many of the older U.S. records, and records from other countries.
 You can access films at the LDS Salt Lake City library and some are also at local LDS Family History Centers where you can view them on microfilm readers.
 There is vastly more information available on these films than there is online, although more and more is appearing online every day.